Saturday, February 21, 2015

 Three days later, I brought a bunch of flowers.
 As I entered his room I greeted “Thatha, look at these beautiful flowers.
 I am keeping it on the table for you to see.
 It is my birthday today”.
 I saw a flicker of happiness in his eyes before they became expressionless.

 I felt like crying when she came after a few minutes and put her hands on me.
 “Do not feel bad.
-His condition has deteriorated and we would be shifting him to ICU presently and put him on life support.
+His condition has deteriorated and we will be shifting him to the ICU presently and putting him on life support.
 From what I learn, his end is very near,” she said.

 “Can I go inside and sit with him without talking for two minutes,” I asked